Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

     }
 }
 ```
+{kotlin-runnable="true" validate="false"}

 Running this version uses much more memory because each thread needs its own memory stack.
 For 50,000 threads, that can be up to 100 GB, compared to roughly 500 MB for the same number of coroutines.

 Depending on your operating system, JDK version, and settings,
-the JVM thread version may either throw an out-of-memory error or slow down thread creation to avoid running too many threads at once.
+the JVM thread version may throw an out-of-memory error or slow down thread creation to avoid running too many threads at once.

 ## What's next

 * Discover more about combining suspending functions in [Composing suspending functions](composing-suspending-functions.md).
 * Learn how to cancel coroutines and handle timeouts in [Cancellation and timeouts](cancellation-and-timeouts.md).
 * Dive deeper into coroutine execution and thread management in [Coroutine context and dispatchers](coroutine-context-and-dispatchers.md).
-* Learn how to return multiple asynchronously computed values in [Asynchronous flows](flow.md)
+* Learn how to return multiple asynchronously computed values in [Asynchronous flows](flow.md).